il3ven/blog/posts/coffee.md

 [category]: <> (General)
 [date]: <> (2021/12/24)
 [title]: <> (Get over instant coffee - From an Indian's perspective)
+[description]: <> (Instant coffee is the worst tasting coffee.
+For 20 years of my life, the only coffee I knew was instant coffee.
+Try brewing from coffee beans and you'll surely notice the taste difference.)

 Instant coffee is the worst tasting coffee.
 For 20 years of my life, the only coffee I knew was instant coffee.